SergioO21/printf/README.md

 ## Description

-print arguments according to a format type. the formats are as follows.
+Print arguments according to a format type. the formats are as follows.

 ```